 Sleeping pill addiction recovery is carried out in an inpatient or outpatient setting.
 It is best to let an addiction professional determine the advisable level of care.
 An inpatient setting is when the person is admitted into rehab under constant medical and psychological supervision.
 Due to the care and observation these patients receive, rehab centers are considered the best treatment plans for sleeping pill addicts.
 Outpatient rehabs require patients to visit a few times a week.
 They may be a more suitable option for people who are not yet experiencing severe symptoms or have already been through an inpatient setting and just need help to readjust to everyday life.
 However, in both cases, medical attention is necessary.

 CRC Institute is Here to Help With Your Sleeping Pill Concerns

 Sleeping pill addiction and abuse could be detrimental to your health, and even the earliest signs and symptoms should not be ignored or treated on your own.
 Treatment for pill addiction is possible and effective and can help you recover from this problem faster than you could imagine.
-If you or someone close to you requires treatment for a sleeping pill addiction, CRC Institute is here to help.
+If you or someone close to you requires treatment for a sleeping pill addiction, Chicago Rehab Center is here to help.

 Dr. Beth Dunlap, a board-certified addiction medicine and family medicine physician, is the medical director at CRC Institute, where she is responsible for overseeing all the integrated medical services at the Institute.
 Beth completed medical school, residency, and fellowship at Northwestern University, where she continues to serve on the faculty as a member of the Department of Family and Community Medicine.
 She has extensive experience in addiction medicine at all levels of care, and her clinical interests include integrated primary care and addiction medicine, harm reduction, and medication-assisted treatment.